nprapps/dailygraphics/README.md

 Adding a new graphic template
 -----------------------------

-To create and use a new graphic template, you will need to follow several steps.
-First, choose a suitable existing template and copy it's folder, for instance:
+To create and use a new graphic template, you will need to follow several steps:

+First, choose a suitable existing template and copy its folder.
+For example:

 ```
 cd graphic_templates